oliveira-sh/pymoors/pymoors/docs/index.md

   - navigation
 ---

-# 📚 Welcome to the pymoors Documentation
+# 📚 Welcome to the moo-rs Documentation

-> This is the official documentation for the **pymoors** project.
+> This is the official documentation for the **moo-rs** project.

-## What is pymoors?
+## What is moo-rs?

+**moo-rs** is a project for implementing genetic algorithms to solve multi-objective optimization problems in Rust, leveraging the language’s full performance.
+The acronym “moo” stands for Multi-Objective Optimization.
+The repository houses `moors`, the mathematical and software core where all genetic algorithms are defined, and `pymoors`, the Python wrapper exposing the `moors` core via [pyo3](https://github.com/PyO3/pyo3).

-pymoors is a library of genetic algorithms for solving multi-objective optimization problems.
+- **moors**: a pure-Rust crate for high-performance implementations of genetic algorithms
-Its main goal is to provide a faster tool than current Python libraries, as it is built purely in **Rust**.

-Genetic Algorithms are exposed to Python via [pyo3](https://github.com/PyO3/pyo3).
+- **pymoors**: a Python extension crate (via pyo3) exposing `moors` algorithms with a Pythonic API

+> The use of `moors` in Rust is completely independent of Python

 ## Key Features